This 10-minute tahini sauce recipe is so flavorful and so easy to make. Simply mix a few ingredients in a bowl, then serve.

 The recipe, as written here, is a classic one.
 An interesting variation is adding different spices to the basic sauce.

-Additions that I tried and liked include adding just a pinch of smoked paprika, ground cumin, or oregano.
+Additions that I tried and liked include a pinch of smoked paprika, ground cumin, or oregano.
 You can also add a pinch of cayenne pepper if you'd like the sauce to be spicy.

 Expert Tip